The Keewaydin Way

 This is Theresa’s 20th year on the Foundation staff!
 A former resident of Lake Dunmore, Theresa started by helping the Executive Director at the time in the summers at Keewaydin Dunmore.
 She quickly proved herself irreplaceable and worked part-time for the Foundation for many years.
 When Keewaydin went into its first capital campaign in 2007, Theresa came on full time to support all development and alumni activities.
 A New England native, Theresa loves hiking around the woods of Vermont.
 Whether it is skiing at the Middlebury Snow Bowl or teaching spin classes, she is very active in her free time.
 Theresa lives in Salisbury, Vermont with her family and their golden retriever, Bailey.

 Tim Tadlock, Director of Keewaydin Environmental Education Center, EMAIL

 Tim Tadlock has been the Director of KEEC since 2005, after first joining the KEEC staff in the Spring of 2000.
 A graduate of Prescott College in Prescott, Arizona, Tim’s studies emphasized building communities in experiential education settings.
 Tim has been a member of the Keewaydin Dunmore summer camp staff since 1997.
 In the summer Tim serves as the Director of Tripping at Keewaydin Dunmore.
-Tim resides in Benson, Vermont with his wife Heather and his daughter Tallulah.
+Tim resides in Sudbury, Vermont with his wife Heather and his daughter Tallulah.